KeplerGO/K2FootprintFiles/moc-files/README.md

+# K2 MOC files

-This directory contains MOC files that encode the sky coverage of K2 Campaigns.
+This directory contains MOC files that encode the sky coverage of past and future K2 Campaigns.

-MOC is a VO-standard supported by the Aladin visualisation tool.
+MOC is a HealPix-based VO standard file format that is supported by the [Aladin interactive sky atlas](http://aladin.u-strasbg.fr).